Find Affordable College Courses

 Read full report on Health Professions at Sullivan University

-With a ranking of #9, University of Kentucky did quite well on this year’s best schools for health professions students.
+University of Kentucky did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #9 on the list.
 UK is a very large public school located in the large city of Lexington.

 On average, health professions graduates from UK take out $24,364 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $364.

-With a ranking of #10, Jefferson Community and Technical College did quite well on this year’s best schools for health professions students.
-Located in the city of Louisville, Jefferson Community and Technical College is a public college with a large student population.
+Jefferson Community and Technical College landed the #10 spot in the 2023 rankings for the best health professions programs.
+Located in the city of Louisville, Jefferson Community and Technical College is a public school with a fairly large student population.

 While working on their degree, health professions majors at Jefferson Community and Technical College accumulate an average of around $18,266 in student debt.